 Using Driver Store Explorer

 The task described above can be also performed with the help of Driver Store Explorer (RAPR) utility, here is a link to download.

 Run the program with Administrative privileges and press Enumerate.

 After that, you need to choose packages to delete.
-Check on them and press Delete Package (drivers that is used by system at the moment won’t be deleted in case you didn’t checked on Force Deletion option.
+Check on them and press Delete Package (drivers that are used by the system at the moment won’t be deleted in case you didn’t check on Force Deletion option.

 Tip.
 You can choose old drivers automatically by pressing Select Old Drivers button.